 Visit the California State Capitol Building

 Visiting the California State Capitol is fun and free.
-Both the Capitol and the grounds are listed on the National Register of Historic Places and designated as a California Historic Landmark.
+Both the Capitol and the grounds are listed on the National Register of Historic Places and designated as a California Historical Landmark.
 The Capitol building, a Neoclassical structure completed in 1874, serves as a museum and the site of the state’s working seat of government.

 The California State Capitol Museum features exhibits on state history, including displays on each county in the state.
 You can even visit the chambers where the California State Assembly and Senate convene and see government in action if you’re lucky!

 It’s even more beautiful outside.
 Stroll through State Capitol Park, a 40-acre park home to more than 200 trees and shrubs from around the world, including redwoods.
 It’s also the site of the World Peace Rose Garden, a half-acre plot filled with more than 140 varieties of colorful, fragrant roses.
 Cross 15th Street for a spectacular view of the Capitol building.

 With museums covering everything from art to railroad history, you’re sure to find one that piques your interest.
 Don’t forget to mark your calendars for free museum day in early February, when admission to all of Sacramento’s 28 museums is free!